-Living in a metropolitan area with and estimated population of nine million people, I find myself a little annoyed nearly any day I can’t avoid being out among them.
-Tourists walk four people wide–slowly and oblivious to those of us not on vacation–blocking foot traffic in both directions.
+Living in a metropolitan area with an estimated population of nine million people, I find myself a little annoyed nearly any day when I can’t avoid being out among them.
+Tourists walk four people wide, slowly and oblivious to those of us not on vacation, blocking foot traffic in both directions.
 Yet the city is highly dependent on their spending, so we learn to work around them.

 People can be similarly disrespectful when they play music, movies, and television shows on their smartphones, without headphones, as if they’re getting commissions for the additional listeners forced to notice them.
 They somehow aren’t aware of our fantasies of grabbing the phones and throwing them on the subway tracks when the doors open at the next station.

 This simple surrender can be used with many degrees of everyday conflicts, but only if I am aware of what I value most in situations.
 If I seek to catch a train, be at a meeting on time, have a safe and worry-free commute, live a long active life, and more, then I’m probably unwilling to trade a few minutes releasing anger for the risk of losing everything else.

 I make trade-offs like this every day, in part because, in small moments, we might have differing interests, beliefs, and experiences that have us disconnected.
-I think you’re a jerk, when you’re so deep in some painful feelings that you have forgotten you are in public.
-You think I’m an uptight witch, when I’m trying to finish a work assignment and get to bed before midnight.
+I think you’re a jerk when you’re so deep in some painful feelings that you have forgotten you are in public.
+You think I’m an uptight witch when I’m trying to finish a work assignment and get to bed before midnight.

 When I was violently assaulted in 2014, I chose to forgive and stand for my assailant’s rehabilitation.
 I chose this because it was consistent with my values of contribution and cultivation.
 But I still pressed charges because I also value accountability.